tsgates/arch-wiki-markdown/wiki/Proxy_settings.md

      }

+> Keep proxy through sudo

+If the proxy environment variables are set for the user only (say, from manual commands or .bashrc) they will get lost when running commands with sudo (or when programs like yaourt use sudo internally).

+A way to prevent that is to add the following line to the sudo configuration file (accessible with visudo) :

+    Defaults env_keep += "http_proxy https_proxy ftp_proxy"

+You may also add any other environment variable, like rsync_proxy, or no_proxy.

 > Automation with network managers

 -   NetworkManager cannot change the environment variables.
--   netcfg could set-up these environment variables but they would not be seen by other applications as they are not child of netcfg.
+-   netctl could set-up these environment variables but they would not be seen by other applications as they are not child of netctl.

 About libproxy
 --------------